 Of course, there are many other reasons their scores might be higher (i.e. they get adequate sleep), which can be found by going through the 100 Reasons to Homeschool article here.

 While it is worthwhile looking into the testing methods and cohorts studied to determine reliability (there’s a bit of criticism of Ray’s studies – deserved or not, you’ll have to decide), I can’t remember reading a study that scored home educated students below their public school peers (and I had to read hundreds of studies in preparation for my book.)

 Quite simply, home-educated students outperform their public school peers on almost every occasion.
 This is evidenced in so many studies that it is hard to deny.
 Sure these studies might not always be randomly sampled populations, but the results come out so often as significantly above their peers, it’s hard to believe there’s not something to them.
 Additionally, there are no contradicting studies to negate the results.

-Anecdotally, I’ve heard of many home educated students who perform well above the average.
+Anecdotally, I’ve heard of many home-educated students who perform well above the average.
 Indeed, this was the case in my family.
-My brother and I went from being the bottom 10% of our class in our junior years at a private Christian school (we spent our first two or three years at school before homeschooling), to the top 10% of our class when we attended university.
+For example, my brother and I went from being in the bottom 10% of our class in our junior years at a private Christian school (we spent our first two or three years at school before homeschooling) to the top 10% of our class when we attended university.

 I credit homeschooling with giving me a love of learning which I carried into tertiary education.
 Hopefully, this look into homeschool vs. public school test scores has impressed you, but I hope you choose to homeschool for so many more reasons than just the academic results.